-It may be helpful to you to contact us, the funeral directors, at this stage so we can guide you through what are difficult steps.
+It may be helpful to contact us, at this stage so we can guide you through what are difficult steps.

 If the death was expected:

-You need to call the deceased person’s GP.
+You need to call their local GP.
 If you call during surgery hours, the GP will normally come to the house to certify the death and issue a death certificate giving the cause of death (officially called the Medical Certificate of Death).

 If you call out of normal surgery hours, an out-of-hours doctor will visit the house.
 The death certificate will not be issued but the out-of-hours doctor will give permission for the Funeral Director to take your loved one into their care.
 The certificate will be issued later when the surgery re-opens.

-If the death was unexpected (or the deceased hasn’t seen their GP in the past 30 days)
+If the death was unexpected (and your loved one has not seen their GP in the past 30 days) call an ambulance.

-Call an ambulance.
 (A doctor can’t issue a certificate if they’re unsure of the cause of death.
-In this case, you need a coroner to establish the cause of death.)
-The deceased will be taken to the Coroner’s mortuary where a post mortem may be carried out.
+In this case, you need a coroner to establish the cause of death).
+Your loved one will be taken to the Coroner’s mortuary where a post mortem may be carried out.